Devesh43/Devesh43/README.md

 - 🔭 **Currently building:** A.V.A – An AI Voice Assistant 🤖
 - 🌱 **Exploring and learning:** AI, Machine Learning, Data Science and Web Development
 - 👯 **Looking to collaborate on:** AI, Python, and Web-based projects
-- 💬 **Talk to me about:** Python, AI innovations, and all things tech!
+- 💬 **Talk to me about:** Python, AI innovations, and all things about emerging tech!
 - 📫 **Reach me at:** [rakeshdevesh43@gmail.com](mailto:rakeshdevesh43@gmail.com)
 - ⚡ **Fun fact:** Debugging is like playing the detective in a crime thriller—only to realize you're also the culprit.
 ## 🌐 Socials: